 Fish Finder Rig is the Most Popular Rig in Surf Fishing

 The Fish Finder Rig is primarily used in challenging conditions to attract fish in areas with little cover and minimal structure.
-See Article on Cover & Structure.
+See our ultimate guide on surf fishing to learn how to identify beach structure and cover.
 That is what makes the Fish Finder Rig so great for Surf Fishing.
 You have to battle big waves and high winds over relatively uniform shoreline.

 How does the Fish Finder Rig Work?